autumnlay/fs-journal/quizzes/week09.md

 **8.** Give two examples of a user story:
 <!-- enter you answer in the space below -->
 ```
+You can use index cards for the whole team.
+You can also use a trello to describe what you want the user to do.
 ```
 **9.** During which ceremony is your Sprint Backlog created?
 <!-- enter you answer in the space below -->
 ```
+In the Sprint Planning, or in the Sprint Backlog Grooming part
 ```
 **10.** In which of these ceremonies are Tasks assigned to you?
 <!-- enter you answer in the space below -->
 ```
+Sprint Review
 ```